-Use the Configuration > Web Security Components page to specify which Web Security components are active on the appliance, and where the appliance gets Web Security global configuration and filtering policy information.
-Also define the TRITON - Web Security location.

-- Under Policy Source, select which Web Security configuration is used on this appliance: Full policy source (default; see What is a policy source?), User directory and filtering, or Filtering only (see What if an appliance is not the policy source?).
-If this is a Full policy source appliance, it acts as both the Policy Broker and a Policy Server.
-There can be only 1 Full policy source appliance in your network. - If this is a User directory and filtering appliance, it also acts as a Policy Server.
+- 1. Be sure that you have selected your policy source machine before starting to complete this section.
+The policy source is the machine where appliances get Web Security global configuration and policy information.
+If a Windows or Linux server will be the policy source machine in your network, set it up first, so that you can point the V-Series appliances to it. - 2.
+Use the Configuration > Web Security Components page to specify which Web Security components are active on this appliance, and where the appliance gets Web Security global configuration and filtering policy information.
+Also specify the Web Security manager location. - Under Policy Source, select which Web Security configuration is used on this appliance: Full policy source (default; see What is a policy source?), User directory and filtering, or Filtering only (see What if an appliance is not the policy source?).
+If this is a Full policy source appliance, it acts as both the Policy Broker and a Policy Server. - If this is a User directory and filtering appliance, it also includes a Policy Server.
 Enter the IP address of the Policy Broker appliance or server. - If this is a Filtering only appliance, enter the IP address of a Policy Server.
-It does not have to be the IP address of the Policy Broker machine. - 1.
-Click OK to save and apply your changes. - 2.
-If this is a Web Security only (or Web Security Gateway only) appliance running as a Full policy source, under TRITON Web Security, specify whether to use the TRITON instance installed On the appliance, or whether to use an Off-appliance instance.
+It does not have to be the IP address of the Policy Broker machine. - 3.
+The TRITON Unified Security Center (management consoles) must be installed on a Windows Server 2008 R2 64-bit or Windows Server 2012 machine.
+Identify this machine here by IP address. - 4.
+Click OK to save and apply your changes.